Team Building & Motivation

 With the long list of what I’m supposed to cover, do I just jump into content, lay down the law with my class rules, or start with icebreakers?

-Well, of course class rules are necessary, but as you may have heard before, you need to connect before you can correct!
+Well, of course, class rules are necessary, but as you may have heard, you need to connect before you can correct!

-So yes, I’d say definitely start with the third choice!
+So yes, definitely start with icebreakers!
 This is especially important on the first day back to school.
 The rest can wait.

 But here’s the problem: